awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-runinstance.md

 Required: No

 DisableApiTermination
-Enables or disables instance API termination\.
+Turns on or turns off instance API termination\.
 Type: Boolean
 Required: No

 EbsOptimized
-Enables or disabled Amazon Elastic Block Store \(Amazon EBS\) optimization\.
+Turns on or turns off Amazon Elastic Block Store \(Amazon EBS\) optimization\.
 Type: Boolean
 Required: No